mmoren01/advi-ui-take-home/working-notes.md

 - I decided to implement React Query to handle the API state.
 I chose React Query because it is a popular library and it is supported by Next.js.
 I also chose it because it is easy to use and it is well documented.
 I decided to do this early to take advantage of the caching and prefetching features to help me save on API calls.
 - I decided to use make the api calls from an api folder in the project to act as my pseudo api proxy server.
 I did this to keep the api calls out of the components and to keep the components clean and easy to read.
 I also did this to make it easier protect the api key if I decide to deploy the app.

+Components

+- Based my component list on this !(diagram)[https://imgur.com/W7QyB6M]
+- Component List:
+  - Layout
+  - SearchBar
+  - CategorySelector
+  - Filters
+  - ArticleList
+  - ArticleCard
+  - Paginator
+  - NumberOfArticles
+- Still deciding how to allow a user to read the articles
+  - MVP - Open the article in a card/modal

 ## Tasks

 - [x] Create a new repo with PR template